devcode1981/File-Provider-Storage/README.md

 - GitLab Development Kit itself does not run `sudo` commands
 - It is OK to leave some things to the user (e.g. installing Ruby)

+## Components included

+A list of which components are included in the GDK, and configuration instructions if needed, is available on the [architecture components list](https://docs.gitlab.com/ee/development/architecture.html#component-list).

 ## Differences with production

 - gitlab-workhorse does not serve static files